scantist/user-docs/docs/en-US/Create-and-Manage-Project/index.md

 <hr class="thick" />

-After you have created a project and it is added to the {{companyConfig.COMPANY_NAME}} dashboard, you can configure the project settings and manage your list of projects.
+After you have created a project and it is added to the {{companyConfig.APP_NAME}} dashboard, you can configure the project settings and manage your list of projects.
 This includes deleting a project if you no longer need it.

 ### Project Settings